oolufolabii/simple_shell/README.md

 ## Compilation

-Your shell will be compiled this way:
+The shell will be compiled this way:

 ```
 gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh